mmm-team/public-writeups/hitcon2024/crypto_zkpof/README.md

 with the server, we can't recover all the bits of `u`.
 Instead, we are left with a lower and upper bound for the value of `u` (call it `lo` and `hi`).

-However, with some Lattice and Coppersmith small roots magic we are able recover `p`.
+However, with some Lattice and Coppersmith small roots magic we are able recover `p` (or `q` without loss of generality).

 Recall that our `y` is not exactly equal to `eu`.
 There is some deviation from this in the lower bits of `u` since we add `r`.
 However, with some clever square roots, we eliminate this error out of our approximation of `y` and hence `u`.